Autism and Eating Disorders

 It is common for children with ASD to have eating difficulties which can continue into adulthood; these are usually linked to sensory experiences and preferences rather than weight and shape concerns.

-However a link between Eating disorders and Autism spectrum conditions is being increasingly recognised.
+A link between Eating disorders and Autism spectrum conditions is being increasingly recognised.
 Recently the National Eating Disorder service at the Maudsley Hospital has reported that up to 35% of the women they see meet the criteria for Autism spectrum disorder (ASD).
 It remains unclear if ASD is a direct factor or developing an eating disorder.

 When we think about eating disorders we often consider weight and shape concerns and holding thinness as a key value as being the core issue.
 However in Autism and eating disorders the restrictive eating and low body weight that creates a numbing of sensory overwhelm and emotions can be the driving influence.